10 Tips on taking a numerical reasoning test

 For more information on using a psychology test in Melbourne, Sydney or Brisbane for your organisation, call Urban Psychometrics on 07 3535 1220 or send us an email.

-Why do employers use a personality assessment during pre employment testing?
+Why do employers use a personality assessment?

 With more than 60% of employers using a personality assessment during pre employment testing, candidates can often feel that they have to jump through hoops to get a foot in the door!
 This type of pre employment assessment however, is here to stay as it gives employers a greater change of hiring the right person for the job.